Friday, November 14, 2025; Introducing IFS within a Biblical Worldview

 Facilitator:

-Carol J. Hollandsworth, LCMHCS, LMFT, AAMFT-S, Certified IFS Therapist
+Carol J. Hollandsworth, LCMHCS, LMFT, AAMFT-S, Certified L3 IFS Therapist (She is an AAMFT approved supervisor and LCMHC supervisor in North Carolina)

 Location: